madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 {% endraw %}

-`pages` is for your static pages like `index.md`, `about.md`, etc., `posts` contains your blog articles, and `projects is `just another collection folder we create to make it worthwhile to get the logic out of eleventy.js.
+`pages` is for your static pages like `index.md`, `about.md`, etc., `posts` contains your blog articles, and `projects` is just another collection folder we create to make it worthwhile to get the logic out of eleventy.js.

-Because you _could_ configure all your collections, shortcodes and filters right there.
-The [Eleventy documentation](https://www.11ty.dev/docs/config/) explains how to make all your adjustments directly in `.eleveny.js`.
+...
+Because you _can_ configure all your collections, shortcodes and filters right there.
+The [official Eleventy starter](https://github.com/11ty/eleventy-base-blog/blob/main/.eleventy.js) is pretty simple and does it like that.

+{% aside %}If you haven't already, you should head over to the [Eleventy documentation](https://www.11ty.dev/docs/config/) to get aquainted with all the configuration options available.{% endaside %}

-But so that the project may grow arbitrarily it is better to deal with customizations elsewhere and import only the return value of your functions.
+I want my projects to grow freely without worrying that my config file is getting too cluttered.
+So I deal with customizations elsewhere and import only the return value of my functions.

-## Outsourcing config
+## Outsourcing configurations

 My preference is to create a new folder in the root directory, called `config`.

 Another great idea is adding a folder to `src` called `_11ty`.
 I found this in [Nicolas Hoizeys](https://nicolas-hoizey.com/)' starter [pack11ty](https://github.com/nhoizey/pack11ty/tree/master/src).
 You can name the folder whatever you want and put it wherever you like.
-In this case, I will go on pretending you made a `config` folder in your root directory.
+In this case, I will go on pretending you made a folder called `config` in your root directory.

 We don't need to tell Eleventy about the existence of this folder.
 We just use it export our return values and import them into `.eleventy.js`.

-I have found two nice ways to handle this.
-I'll explain it using the example of collections.
+I introduce two nice ways to handle this, using [collections](https://www.11ty.dev/docs/collections/) as an example.

 ## Method 1: Import file and loop over the collection names